Ulster Heights Synagogue: History

 Jews from Eastern Europe began settling in the Catskills starting in 1900.
 The area of Ulster and Sullivan counties due west of Ellenville and Kerhonkson became a popular destination.
 One of these areas was Ulster Heights, in the western highlands of the Town of Wawarsing, near the Sullivan County line.

 The Jews who settled here and managed to make a living dairy and poultry farming the difficult, rocky soil were unusual in that they continued as a farming community, instead of gradually becoming a resort area like many other Jewish enclaves in the region.
 They held prayer services in their homes at first, gradually settling on Samuel Tannenbaum's hotel/boarding house as more families arrived.

 From 1908 on the group had wanted to build its own meeting place, but only in 1922 had it raised enough money to purchase the land.
 A foundation was built shortly afterwards, but the lumber turned out to be rotten and the group soon had just an empty hole.
 Samuel Kaufman, a lawyer who vacationed nearby, decided to help raise money and by the end of that summer had secured enough from resort owners for the congregation to start building again.
 Ulster Heights Synagogue was formally opened with Passover services in 1924.

 It would remain the focal point of the small community for the next two decades.
 As the children of the early settlers began moving elsewhere in the years after World War II, it declined until a young couple, Morris and Celia Rudin, led an effort that not only reversed that trend but renovated the building, adding its ark, chandelier and other interior decor, and building the portico new wing and residing the structure.
 Many of these changes had the effect of making Ulster Heights more like the other rural synagogues in the area.

 At the end of the 20th century, the congregation still had around 30 members, mainly descendants of the original founding families.
 It has not held services on the High Holy Days in recent years.

-The small cemetery for the synagogue is on Briggs Highway in Ulster Heights.
+The small cemetery for the synagogue is on Briggs Highway about 3.5 miles away.